mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 3. *MANUAL* - user-triggered calibration with manual save/replace
 4. In *USE* mode the CMPS14 operates normally based on saved calibration profile (no calibration is running).

-The desired calibration mode (including optional *FULL AUTO* timeout) is stored persistently in ESP32 NVS.

 When calibration is running, *SYS*, *ACC* and *MAG* indicators are monitored at ~2 Hz frequency.

-In *AUTO* mode the calibration profile will be saved when all three indicators equal 3 (the best) over three consecutive cycles.
-In *MANUAL* mode user may decide when to save by monitoring the values on web UI status block.
-The calibration profile is saved on CMPS14 itself, *not* in ESP32 NVS.
+*FULL AUTO* and *AUTO* will activate on ESP32 boot.
+The *FULL AUTO* will run until the user configured stop timer or eternally if the timer is set to 0.
+The *AUTO* will run until all three indicators equal 3 (the best) over three consecutive cycles, then the calibration profile will be saved and *USE* mode will be activated.
+When *USE/MANUAL* is selected, no calibration will be started on ESP32 boot.
+Instead, the device will start directly to *USE* mode.
+In *MANUAL* mode (press *CALIBRATE*) user may decide when to save by monitoring the values on web UI status block.

+The calibration mode selection (including optional *FULL AUTO* timeout) is stored persistently in ESP32 NVS.

+The calibration profile is saved on CMPS14 internally, *not* in ESP32 NVS.

-**Note that the *GYR* indicator for gyro is not monitored.
+**Note that CMPS14's *GYR* indicator for gyro is not monitored.
 There is a reported firmware bug in CMPS14 that makes *GYR* indicator unreliable.**

 ### Web UI (ESP32 Webserver)

 <img src="ui1.jpeg" width="120"> <img src="ui2.jpeg" width="120"> <img src="ui3.jpeg" width="120"> <img src="ui4.jpeg" width="120">

-Webserver provides simple HTML/JS user interface for user to configure:
+Webserver provides simple responsive HTML/JS user interface for user to configure:

 1. Calibration mode on boot and optional *FULL AUTO* timeout (mins)
    - 0 mins timeout never turns *FULL AUTO* mode off automatically
-   - Effective after restart
+   - Effective after ESP32 boot
 3. Installation offset (degrees)
    - Positive offset corrects the heading *towards* starboard, meaning that the compass mounting is tilted port side
    - Negative offset corrects the heading *towards* port side, meaning that the compass mounting is tilted starboard
    - Effective immediately
 4. Measured deviations at 8 cardinal and intercardinal directions (degrees)
-   - Assumes the user has measured deviations with the standard routine:
+   - Assumes the user has measured deviations with the standard navigation routine:
      ```
      HDG (C) | Dev | HDG (M) | Var | HDG (T)
      ```